Groundwater-quality data for 38 inorganic constituents (table 1) were compiled from the

 California State Water Resources Control Board Division of Drinking Water (SWRCB-DDW) database of water-quality collected for

-Data from the USGS GAMA program supplements the SWRCB-DDW data, particularly in rural areas of California where water-quality
+Data from the USGS GAMA program supplements the SWRCB-DDW data, particularly in rural areas of California where small water systems are more common but are not as frequently.
+The SWRCB-DDW data are available from the SWRCB’s GAMA-GIS on-line groundwater information system

-system [CASWRCB, 2018]; data from the USGS are available on-line from USGS
+[CASWRCB, 2018a]; data from the USGS are available on-line from USGS

-The data used for trends are from sample points that discharge raw, untreated groundwater.
-This analysis does not evaluate trends in
+Groundwater-quality data are from sample points that discharge raw, untreated groundwater.
+This analysis does not evaluate trends in water

-water delivered to consumers, which may be treated or blended with other water before delivery to consumers.
-The data collected by
+delivered to consumers, which may be treated or blended with other water before delivery to consumers.
+The data collected by water purveyors

 [Koterba et al., 1995].
 USGS sampling protocols are designed to obtain samples that represent conditions in the aquifer.